GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 Consolidated Multi-State Tax Framework

 Vertically integrated MSO operating across California, Nevada, and Arizona.
-Rebuilt intercompany structure, consolidated reporting, and 280E allocation methodology across state markets, reducing effective federal tax burden and preparing the entity for CSE listing.
+Rebuilt intercompany structure, consolidated reporting, and 280E allocation methodology across state markets, reducing effective federal tax burden and preparing the entity for a U.S. exchange listing.

 Cost Segregation on Cultivation Buildout